epsilon537/boxlambda/_drafts/picorv32-dma-controller.markdown

 ---
 layout: post
-title: 'A PicoRV32-based Soft DMA Controller.'
+title: 'An attempt at a PicoRV32-based Soft DMA Controller.'
 comments: true
 ---